Google partners with 30 publishers to launch news platform in COVID devastated India | ExBulletin

 Google partners with 30 publishers to launch news platform in COVID devastated India

-Alphabet Inc (GOOGL.O) Google launched a showcase news platform in India on Tuesday with 30 domestic news publishers.
+Bangalore (Reuters) Alphabet Incs Google launched a showcase news platform in India on Tuesday with 30 domestic news publishers.
+During this time, India is trying to eliminate the false information surrounding the ferocious 2nd COVID-19 wave.

-Indians are increasingly relying on social media platforms such as Twitter (TWTR.N), Facebook (FB.O) and Instagram for crisis-related information amid a shortage of critical medicines.
-I will.
+Indians are increasingly relying on social media platforms such as Twitter, Facebook and Instagram for crisis-related information in the face of a shortage of critical medicines.

 Google pays partner publishers for online content, restricting access to paywall stories while allowing partners to curate content.
 No further financial details were revealed.

-“Today’s announcement was made at a particularly difficult time in India, and as the COVID-19 crisis deepens, Indians are seeking authoritative news and information,” Google said in a blog post.
+Google blogs https://india.googleblog.com/2021/05/news-showcase-, and today’s announcement was made during a particularly difficult time in India, with Indians becoming authoritative as the COVID-19 crisis deepens.
+He says he wants news and information. india-announcement.html.

 The Indian government has also been at odds with the giants of social media platforms.
-Last month, we asked Twitter (TWTR.N) to remove dozens of tweets that were critical of dealing with the virus outbreak.read more
+Last month, we asked Twitter to remove dozens of tweets that were critical of dealing with the virus outbreak.

 Google’s service was launched worldwide at the end of last year and is used in more than 12 countries, including Germany, Brazil and the United Kingdom.